Skip to main content

 • Granules collecting heavily in gutters or downspouts

-• Bare, shiny, curling, cracking, or brittle shingles
+• Curling, cupping, cracking, or brittle shingles

 • Lifted shingle edges where moss is growing underneath